justhayleyk/SLLRBRD/README.md

-# Project-1_HRR
+# Project-1_HKRR
-Project #1 - Created by Hayley, Randall and Rene
+Project #1 - Created by Hayley, Kareem, Randall and Rene